 The Electric Division has a SCADA system that is monitored continuously for any problems that may arise in the Electric System.
-The main control room has two system operator desks and a large screen where system operating information is displayed.
+The main control room has two system operator desks and multiple large screens where system operating information is displayed.
 System operators can monitor the Electric System operation, such as voltage levels, current flows, etc. and make necessary adjustments as problems arise.
 The systems operators have received some PJM training, but are not required to be certified as Delmarva Power is the controlling agency.

 Loading on substation transformers used for an emergency, a switching operation, or maintenance is limited to 120 percent of the rated capacity, followed by a twelve-hour cool-down period.
 The Electric Division has eight-line crews and two ground workers to work on the system.
-Four crews are responsible for overhead lines, four crews are responsible for underground lines, and one crew is responsible for maintenance.
+Four crews are responsible for overhead lines, four crews are responsible for underground lines, and one crew is responsible for trouble truck duties.
 The primary responsibilities of the eight-line crews are installation of new service connections and construction of new lines.
 The trouble crew maintains the street lights, repairs underground services and is the first responder to outages.
 Tree trimming is contracted out and is no longer performed by the Electrical Division; however, performance of the contractor is monitored by the Line Crew Superintendent.

 The Substation/Relay Maintenance Division is responsible for operation and maintenance of the substations and associated equipment.
 Visual inspections of substations, associated equipment, trip counter checks and battery systems checks are performed regularly.
 The Substation/Relay Maintenance Division is also responsible for contractor oversight during annual transformer condition assessments including annual oil testing.

-TJ/H2b Analytical Services completed the annual transformer condition assessments in February 2011.
-No abnormal gas was indicated and since the oil condition was within acceptable parameters, TJ/H2b recommended the continuation of normal operation.
 The City has a contract with an environmental consultant to check each substation for oil leaks and to provide instruction on cleaning up in the event of an oil spill.

 The City contracts with an outside firm to inspect and chemically treat each wood pole in the Electric System every ten years.
 This is accomplished by awarding a five-year contract to spread out the expenses.
-Pole treatments were completed in May of 2013.
-Dover treated and inspected over 760 poles during 2013, of which, only one pole was rejected resulting in a 99.9 percent pass rate.